goodeggs/mongoose-webdriver/README.md

 - **Does it work with [Protractor](http://angular.github.io/protractor/)?**
   Yes!
 Mongoose-webdriver will work with Protractor.
-It will even wait for Angular to finish all it's background http requests before it runs your Mongoose queries.
+It will even wait for Angular to finish all its background http requests before it runs your Mongoose queries.

 ## Contributing